PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 06:29:59
+Last updated: 2024-04-06 06:30:32
-Random Quote: Even in sin, you can still be a saint. - Don Neto
+Random Quote: That's the weird thing about the Internet.
+Ten people can feel like the whole world. - Rue Bennett